Ana Voog: The anacam years

-Voog has repeatedly tried to rectify the idea her appearance on webcam and other public ventures were and are expressed via a 'persona.' "i do not like to censor. i do not have a public persona. what you see is what you get."
-This has proven to be near impossible (Example).
+Voog has repeatedly rejected the notion that her appearances on her webcam and elsewhere were and are expressed via a persona. "i do not like to censor. i do not have a public persona. what you see is what you get."
+Her efforts have not been completely successful.

-In August 2009, Voog turned off her webcam on the 12th anniversary of the site.
-In total, anacam broadcast live, 24/7, for twelve years.
+In August 2009, Voog turned off her webcam on the 12th anniversary of the site, ending her live, 24-hour-a-day broadcasts.

-A number of public archives of Voog's work have fallen into serious disrepair, although a representative selection has been published in J.D.
+A number of public archives of Voog's work have fallen into serious disrepair.
+However, a representative selection has been published in J.D.
 Casten's book on Voog, Dreaming on Stage.
-Since Voog lost her original "anacam.com" domain to a Cybersquatter some years after the end of her lifecast her original content (in a state of disrepair due to no longer functioning Hard links) was moved in Mid 2019 to anavoog.com and is generally usable again (though without live picture updates).
+Since Voog lost her original anacam.com domain to a cybersquatter some years after the end of her lifecast, her original content (in a state of disrepair due to no longer functioning hard links) was moved in mid-2019 to anavoog.com and is generally usable again (though without live picture updates).
 Repairs are ongoing.

-Since the end of anacam Voog has continued tho be active on social media and as a video artist, while raising her children.
-In 2019 she learned to be a hypnotist, but as of end of 2020 had, due to the pandemic, had no possibility yet to work in that field.
+Since the end of anacam, Voog has remained active on social media and as a video artist, while raising her children.
+In 2019, she learned to be a hypnotist but, as of end of 2020, due to the pandemic, had not yet begun to work in that field.

 Video work

-Most of her work with video can be seen on her Vimeo account. or her [Instagram] account.
+Most of her work with video can be seen on her Vimeo account or her Instagram account.